TAP Services(865) 919-6674

 Question 2 of 35

-3. The stationary magnet of a DC motor is represented by the ________.
+3. The speed of a three-phase squirrel cage induction motor is controlled by the frequency of the applied voltage and ________.

 Question 3 of 35